The Double (1934 film): Plot

-Mr Miller, who lives in Australia, believes his wealth manager and distant relative, Harry Salsbury, was in London.
+Mr Miller, who lives in Australia, believes his London-based wealth manager and distant relative, Harry Salsbury, has mismanaged his finances.
 He decides to travel to Europe with his niece Jenny to confront Harry.
-Jenny, who just turned 18, already fell in love with the image of her cousin Harry in Australia.
-With a trick, she manages in Naples to send her uncle to Paris and secretly fly to London herself.
-There, she quickly moves in with Harry and turns his life upside down.
-Although he can prove that Jenny's uncle's assets are well invested in stocks and securities.
-But under Jenny's supervision, he has to put an end to his supposedly bad lifestyle.
-Jenny forces him to exercise and denies him his favorite foods.
+Jenny, who just turned 18, has already fallen in love with the image of cousin Harry.
+In Naples, she tricks her uncle into travelling to Paris while secretly flying to London herself.
+She moves in with Harry and turns his life upside down.
+Although he can prove that her uncle's assets are well invested in stocks and securities, Jenny insists on a change in his supposedly unhealthy lifestyle.
+In particular, she forces him to exercise and denies him his favorite foods.

 Harry is friends with the married painter Germaine de Roche.
-Because her rabid husband gets suspicious, he has her followed by the detective Superbus.
+Because her husband gets suspicious, he has her followed by the detective Superbus.
 To avoid this, Germaine persuades Harry to go to Ostend together.
 Harry, who under no circumstances wants to tell Jenny anything about this trip, pretends to be spending a few days in Scotland.
 His servant is supposed to send letters to Jenny from there.
-After Harry's departure, the detective Superbus appears at Jenny's.
-He reports on the mysterious doppelganger who commits his crimes in the guise of respected London businessmen.
-His accomplice has the task of luring the victims out of London in order to be able to work there undisturbed.
-When Jenny drives to the train station to warn Harry, he has already left.
+After Harry's departure, the detective Superbus pays Jenny a visit.
+He reports on a mysterious doppelganger who commits his crimes in the guise of respected London businessmen.
+His accomplice has the task of luring the victims out of London in order to be able to burglarise their properties undisturbed.
+When Jenny makes her way to the train station to warn Harry, he has already left.

 Little does Jenny know that Harry has meanwhile returned to his villa because he feared a scandal.
 There, to his surprise, Harry meets Germaine, who pretends to have fled from her angry husband.
 Jenny, who has also returned in the meantime, thinks Harry and Germaine are the crooks and locks them up without further ado.
 Strange things are happening in the mansion at night.
 After a burglary and a shootout, the true doppelganger is revealed.
 The misunderstandings between Mr. Miller, Jenny and Harry are resolved.
 And in the end, Jenny and Harry are a couple.